asparagus/protobrain/README.md

     brain_ = brain.Brain(neurons, sensor_, computation=computation, learning=learning)
     ```

 Once you've built a model, you want to run a benchmark to verify that it's doing what it's supposed to, and compare against different setups.
+Read more about benchmarks and metrics [here](protobrain/metrics).

 An example of this can be seen in the [`benchmark.py`](benchmark.py) script.